 Greater Minnesota Business and Cooperative Specialist, Latino Economic Development Center, Sauk Rapids, Minnesota

 Jaime Villalaz provides technical assistance, loan packaging, business financial analysis and guidance for businesses and cooperatives throughout Minnesota as part of Latino Economic Development Center’s (LEDC) rural team as business specialist.
 He delivers Spanish-language training on cooperative development across southern and central Minnesota, as well as nationally.
 Before joining LEDC, Villalaz served as Program Coordinator for United Migrant Opportunities Services in the areas of Welfare to Work, High School Equivalency and other social programs from 2002 to 2010.
 He also has worked as a tax preparer for the Latino population in the St. Cloud, Willmar and surrounding areas for more than ten years.
 Villalaz was nominated by Agua Gorda Cooperative and was elected to the Shared Capital Board in 2015.
-He is Vice President of the Board and serves on the Loan and Executive Committees.
+He serves on the Loan and Executive Committees.